bugthesystem/vscode-open-in-github/README.md

 **Supports :** GitHub, Bitbucket, Visualstudio.com and GitLab

-> Extension for Visual Studio Code which can be used to jump to a source code line in Github, Bitbucket, Visualstudio.com and GitLab
+> Extension for Visual Studio Code which can be used to jump to a source code line in GitHub, Bitbucket, Visualstudio.com and GitLab

 [![Build Status](https://travis-ci.org/ziyasal/vscode-open-in-github.svg?branch=master)](https://travis-ci.org/ziyasal/vscode-open-in-github) [![All Contributors](https://img.shields.io/badge/all_contributors-13-orange.svg?style=flat-square)](#contributors)